Mantras: Powerful Proto-Thought Forms in the Mind and Psyche

 As we move through life, thoughts enable us to understand and categorize the world so that we can make sense of the myriad stimuli we encounter daily.

-We need clear thinking to analyze situations, consider options, and find solutions to the demands and challenges of life.
-This happens when the four organs of mind responsible for thinking, intuition, feeling, memory, and our sense of self, work well and in an integrated, harmonious fashion.
-Meditation techniques, such as Ajapa Japa, integrate the four organs of mind.
+We need clear thinking to analyze situations, consider options, and find solutions to life's demands and challenges.
+This happens when the four organs of the mind—thinking, intuition, feeling, memory, and our sense of self—work well and in an integrated, harmonious fashion.
+Meditation techniques, such as Ajapa Japa, integrate the four organs of the mind.

 When integration occurs, we use our thoughts to weigh up the pros and cons of a situation and make better choices.
 This is especially true if we have access to reliable information from the outer world and a repository of accumulated life experiences to look back on.